duhon/magento-docker/README.md

 * Disable: `mutagen project run xdebug-disable`

 :warning: Enabled Xdebug may slow your environment.
-:notice: port `9003` is used for debug.
+:exclamation: port `9003` is used for debug.

 #### Magento (Re)-Installation